exonum/exonum-doc/src/architecture/serialization.md

 ## Message Serialization

 A message is a [digitally signed](../glossary.md#digital-signature) piece of data transmitted through an Exonum network.
-There are 2 major kinds of messages:
+Exonum operates with with messages and transaction, which transaction being a definite part of the message.

 - **Consensus messages** are used among full nodes in the course of [the consensus algorithm](../glossary.md#consensus)
 - **Transactions** are used to invoke [blockchain state](../glossary.md#blockchain-state) changes and usually come from [external clients](../glossary.md#light-client)

-The message serialization consists of 3 main parts: header (includes `service_id`, `message_id`, and `payload_length` fields), body, and signature.
+The message serialization consists of 3 main parts: header (the public address of the message author), payload, and signature.

 ### Service ID